Fijishi-Enterprises/BenthicIMG-Analyser/docs/installation.rst

     - PNG related errors are also possible.
 In Ubuntu, this is ``zlib1g-dev``.

   - There are also other packages that support optional functionality in Pillow.
 See the `Pillow docs <https://pillow.readthedocs.io/en/latest/installation.html>`__.

+- ``scipy`` on Windows

+  - Installing SciPy with the requirements file will fail for two reasons.
+First, NumPy needs to be installed as NumPy+MKL, and the binary for that isn't on PyPI.
+Second, even after getting the NumPy install right, installing SciPy with pip fails for some reason (the first problem is ``libraries openblas not found in [ ... ] NOT AVAILABLE``).

+  - What to do: First install NumPy+MKL and then SciPy manually using the .whl files here: http://www.lfd.uci.edu/~gohlke/pythonlibs/ Be sure to pick the appropriate .whl depending on whether your Python is 32 or 64 bit.
+To install a .whl, run ``pip install <path to .whl>``.
+Then run the requirements file to install the rest of the packages.

+- ``Twisted`` on Windows

+  - Similarly to SciPy, this should be installed manually using the .whl files at the aforementioned link.

 Django settings module